precice/openfoam-adapter/docs/README.md

 ## How to cite

 We are currently working on an up-to-date reference paper.
-Until then, please cite this adapter using:
+Until then, please cite this adapter using [1]:
 ```
 Gerasimos Chourdakis.
 A general OpenFOAM adapter for the coupling library preCICE.
 Master's thesis, Department of Informatics, Technical University of Munich, 2017.
 ```
+For CHT-specific topics, you may want to additionally look into [2] and for FSI into [3].

-## Related literature
+### Related literature

 [1] Gerasimos Chourdakis.
-A general OpenFOAM adapter for the coupling library preCICE.
+[A general OpenFOAM adapter for the coupling library preCICE](https://mediatum.ub.tum.de/1462269).
 Master's thesis, Department of Informatics, Technical University of Munich, 2017.

 [2] Lucia Cheung Yau.
-Conjugate heat transfer with the multiphysics coupling library preCICE.
+[Conjugate heat transfer with the multiphysics coupling library preCICE](http://www5.in.tum.de/pub/Cheung2016_Thesis.pdf).
 Master’s thesis, Department of Informatics, Technical University of Munich, 2016.

 [3] Derek Risseeuw.
-Fluid Structure Interaction Modelling of Flapping Wings.
+[Fluid Structure Interaction Modelling of Flapping Wings](https://repository.tudelft.nl/islandora/object/uuid:70beddde-e870-4c62-9a2f-8758b4e49123).
 Master's thesis, Faculty of Aerospace Engineering, Delft University of Technology, 2019.

 {% include disclaimer.html content="This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks." %}